jordantrc/cis-benchmark-audit/README.md

 ### Azure Setup and Execution

-1. Login with the az cli command `az cli`.
+1. Login with the az cli command `az login`.
 2. Run the script to create the benchmark log file.

 ```bash